 As soon as a misappropriation is discovered, the political committee must notify law enforcement.
 The committee also must notify the FEC and file amended reports to correct any reporting errors due to the misappropriation.

 If a committee discovers a misappropriation or embezzlement of committee funds, the Campaign Finance Analyst assigned to the committee can help work through the resulting disclosure challenges.
 Committees may also want to consult with legal counsel to see whether filing a sua sponte submission or complaint may be appropriate.
-Committees who would like to discuss a sua sponte submission with the FEC may contact the Office of General Counsel.
-FEC contact information
+Committees that would like to discuss a sua sponte submission with the FEC may contact the Office of General Counsel.

 - Adjust the beginning COH balance of the report manually, with memo text referencing the earlier Miscellaneous Documents (Form 99), or

-- Make a one-time COH adjustment entry on Schedule B (Line 21/Form 3; Line 29/Form 3X) with the purpose: “Cash-on-hand adjustment due to unauthorized disbursements.”
+- Make a one-time COH adjustment entry on Schedule B (Line 21/Form 3; Line 29/Form 3X; Line 29/Form 3P) with the purpose: “Cash on hand adjustment due to unauthorized disbursements.”

 Amend reports filed earlier in the current election cycle to correct any errors or omissions.
 For prior election cycles, committees may file a single Miscellaneous Document (Form 99) that lists the detailed transactions that make up the discrepancy (when available) and/or notes any unexplained discrepancies and estimated timeframes.